Videos

 Learn More About Jon McNeill

-When it comes to scaling businesses, few leaders have been more impactful than Jon McNeill, CEO and co-founder of DVx Ventures, General Motors Board of Directors member and Vice Chairman of the Cruise Board, past President of Tesla, and former COO of Lyft.
-A leadership trifecta – entrepreneur, investor and executive overseeing some of the biggest business success stories of the new millennium – his effectiveness is illustrated through a track record of multi-billion-dollar successes in the fraught and uncertain world of emerging technologies.
-His strategy for scaling startups serves as a valuable framework for leading and growing 21st century organizations.
+A leadership trifecta – entrepreneur, investor and executive overseeing some of the biggest business success stories of the new millennium – McNeill’s effectiveness is illustrated through a track record of multi-billion-dollar successes in the fraught and uncertain world of emerging technologies.
+A seasoned practitioner, his strategy for scaling startups serves as a valuable framework for leading and advancing 21st century organizations.

 As startups and established brands alike embark on scaling initiatives that are rife with uncertainties, it’s crucial to engage expert help.
 McNeill’s vast experience leading the exponential growth of disruptive startups that became iconic successes helps founders, executives, boards and workers at all levels of an organization remain engaged in growing and contributing to the forward – and upward – momentum of a business.